"Eve Online": Complete Ore Mining Guide

-For each level of the skill Mining Frigate you get an extra 5% bonus to your yield.
-On top of that you get a 100% bonus to the ore yield as it is the ships role bonus.
+For each level of the skill Mining Frigate, you get an extra 5% bonus to your yield.
+On top of that, you get a 100% bonus to the ore yield as it is the ships role bonus.

 When you have the ISK you can purchase a Venture and a couple of Miner I's.
 Regardless of skills you have now at least doubled you ore yield from your beginning yield and most likely quadrupled it or more.

-When you Mining skill reaches level IV you can switch the Miner I's out for a couple of Miner II's as the Miner II's have a 50% higher base yield than the Miner I's.
-You might also want to train the Mining Upgrades skill to fit a module which increases you yield even more.
+When you Mining skill reaches Level IV you can switch the Miner I's out for a couple of Miner II's as the Miner II's have a 50% higher base yield than the Miner I's.
+You might also want to train the Mining Upgrades skill to fit a module which increases your yield even more.
 This module is called Mining Laser Upgrade I and will increases the ore yield each cycle by 5%.

-To Mine or Not to Mine
+To Mine, or Not to Mine

-After reaching this point it is a good idea to decide if you want to continue getting better at mining or do something else in Eve Online.
+After reaching this point, it is a good idea to decide if you want to continue getting better at mining or do something else in Eve Online.
 Reason being that the next tier of mining needs considerable investment in training time to reach.

-Should you decide on mining the next skill to train is Industry all the way to level V. You should also spend some training time on getting CPU Management, Power Grid Management, Capacitor Management and Capacitor Systems Operation to level IV if you haven't done so already.
-These skills are crucial regardless of your career so just get them done to level IV and then later to level V.
+Should you decide on mining the next skill to train is Industry all the way to Level V. You should also spend some training time on getting CPU Management, Power Grid Management, Capacitor Management, and Capacitor Systems Operation to Level IV, if you haven't done so already.
+These skills are crucial regardless of your career so just get them done to Level IV and then later to Level V.

-When you have got yourself about 25 million ISK in your bank account it is time to push to the next tier.
-Buy the Mining Barge skill and train it to level I, then buy a Procurer.
-You are now a proud owner of a mining barge than can easily outstrip a maxed out Venture, but at the same time you made yourself an even larger target for ganking.
+When you have got yourself about 25 million ISK in your bank account, it is time to push to the next tier.
+Buy the Mining Barge skill and train it to Level I, then buy a Procurer.
+You are now a proud owner of a mining barge than can easily outstrip a maxed out Venture, but at the same time, you made yourself an even larger target for ganking.

-Procurer - Mining Barge
+Procurer: Mining Barge

 5% bonus to ship shield hitpoints per level of Mining Barges